lucascr/mmorpg/README.md

 # mmorpg
 Browser mmorpg framework

-A framework for create game
+A framework for create games

+API - For Remote Servers connections

+Backend - For Master Server Configuration

+Frontend - For Game UI